dkeler/helm3/README.md

 # Packaging Applications with Helm for Kubernetes course  @ Pluralsight
-Ressources for "Packaging Applications with Helm for Kubernetes" @ Pluralsight (Helm version 3)
+Ressources for "Packaging Applications with Helm for Kubernetes" (Helm version 3)